-As a significant stride toward developing a more sustainable and less polluting global power grid, LIASA accomplished all prerequisite measures in 2022 to ensure the self-generation of solar-powered electricity starting in 2023.
-This bolsters the sustainable attributes of silicon metal production.
+As a significant stride toward developing a more sustainable and less polluting global power grid, LIASA accomplished the prerequisite measures in 2022 to ensure the self-generation of solar-powered electricity starting in 2023.
+This bolsters the sustainability of silicon metal production

-Pirapora region is one of the largest solar power parks in Latin America.
-The solar panels are made with silicon metal, feeding back into the sustainability chain.
+The Pirapora region is currently one of the largest solar energy generating parks in Latin America, and the solar panels are produced with silicon metal, feeding back into the sustainability chain.